1965 - 1966 - 1967

 Format: 7"

-Release notes: mono, no "mono" on label, centre piece, company cover
+Release notes: mono, no "mono" on labels, "Philips" in standard typeface, centre piece, company cover

 Tracks: Space Oddity (UK single edit) // Wild Eyed Boy from Freecloud (single version)*